-When you tap or click the Mark account for closure button, we wait 60 days before permanently deleting your Microsoft account, in case you've changed your mind or need to access something associated with the account before it's gone forever.
+When you tap or click the Mark account for closure button, we wait 60 days before permanently deleting your Microsoft account, in case you change your mind or need to access something associated with the account before it’s gone forever.

-During this period, your account is marked for closure but it still exists.
+During the waiting period, your account is marked for closure but it still exists.
 If you want to reopen your Microsoft account, just sign in again within that 60 days.
-We'll cancel the account closure, and everything will be as you left it.
+We’ll cancel the account closure, and everything will be as you left it.

 Email Microsoft support

 Chat with Microsoft support

 Give us feedback